MarileneK/git-cheatsheet/README.md

 ```
 This command will "paste" the file.s with your work in the hidden file _.git_.

-There are some great content on Internet on how to write concise commits but I would say that it should be short and you should describe the main changes that you have done (ex.: "_CSS button formatted_").
+There are great content on Internet on how to write concise commits but I would say that it should be short and you should describe the main changes that you have done (ex.: "_CSS button formatted_").

-Something I didn't know is that you can do many commits the same day and do ONLY ONE push (see Step 3) at the end of the day.
-To do so, you will always follow the 2 steps above and type the following command.
+Something I didn't know is that you can do as many commits as you wish the same day and do ONLY ONE push (see Step 3) at the end of the day.
+To do so, you will always follow the 2 steps above and type the following command (Step 3).

 ##### STEP 3: "paste"/push your work on GitHub

 Now, you will push your code to your repository on GitHub.
+It means that you will save the latest version of your code on GitHub (Tree 2).<br />
 You will need to decide where you want to push/save it: to your *master branch on GitHub* (the KING ONE) or *to a new branch on GitHub that you will create* or *to an existing branch on GitHub*?

 ATTENTION ATTENTION ATTENTION: if you've just created a branch locally on your computer (Tree 1), it won't be reflected in your GitHub repository (Tree 2).
+Vice versa: creating a branch on GitHub (Tree 2) won't be reflected locally on your computer (Tree 1)!
+Your computer and GitHub are 2 separate trees.

 ###### Case 1: push to master
 If you want to push/paste your code to the master branch of your repository GitHub (Tree 2), you will do so:
 ```
 git push origin master
 ```
-Have a look on your repository "Code" section and your commit should appear! *You can then keep on working calmly and peacefully with GitHub...*
+Have a look at your repository on GitHub in "Code" section and your commit should appear! *You can then keep on working calmly and peacefully with GitHub...*

-If for some weird reasons, an error message on your terminal appears and says that you are "behind some commits"... do not panic!!!
-It might be because your local code (despite the last changes you made) is different from the code on your repository.
-So, you will need to get/pull the code first (= retrieve the last version of the code on GitHub)):
+If for some mysterious reasons, an error message appears on your terminal and tells you that you are "behind some commits"... *DO NOT PANIC!!!* It might be because your local code (before the last changes you made) is different from the code on your repository.
+So, you will need to get/pull the code first (= retrieve the last version of the code on GitHub)) with this command:

 ```
 git pull origin master
 ```

-Then, re-do the "git push" to the master just above.
+Then, re-do the "git push" to the master like shown above.

 ###### Case 2: push to a new branch on GitHub (Tree 2)